How to make your own real wooden backdrop

 If I want to store them away, I simply slide the floorboards up under the pole with the tall boards, as shown here:

 So...
 That's it!
-Easy, beautiful and (most importantly) real and authentic.
+Easy peasy.
 I hope this article helps inspire you to create something similar (please be safety conscious at all times including your DIY stage, how you install these in the studio environment and when posing babies & children on your new wood drop)

-For more backdrop and DIY chat, here is the link to join the private LSP Facebook Group
+For more backdrop and DIY chat, here is the link to join thousands of photographers in the private LSP Facebook Group

 Chair is a posing pod by Little Prop